oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-monitoring-traffic-flows.md

 </details>

-## Step 2: Looking at the Grafana visualizations.
+## Task 2: Looking at the Grafana visualizations.

 The data we've seen so far is the live view, but if we wanted to understand what was happening over a longer period of time (say to understand how the request breakdown changes over the day) we want to look at historical data.
 To do that we will use the Grafana visualizations that the linkerd install setup for us.